horseless-labs/laundry-spy/notes.md

 ## Goals for the Day
 1. Experiment, yes, yes.
   * The first test needs to be redone so that the training model excludes "doing laundry."

+## Status
+The original categories have been set up on Salamander.
+As a reminder of what we were doing: `test_2` is meant to hold out images of people doing laundry and people in inactive configurations.

 ## Notes
 Possible directions for tests:
 * Pointing the sensor at progressively smaller fragments of a person.